 For about half of people, having a deadline means getting the task done right away so you can get back to your usual activities.
 For the other half of people, it means you can continue to focus on your usual activities right now - especially if they're piling up on you - until it's almost time for the task to be due.

+Let's be honest though - we all procrastinate sometimes.
+That even includes some accountants falling behind on filing taxes.
 If you're only meeting with an annual tax accountant, you probably aren't being treated as a priority.
 This can result in missing important due dates and being penalized for it - and it's much more common than you'd think.
 When was the last time you felt like you had good communication with your accountant?

 Filing Your Taxes Late

 Ideally, you'll want to file and pay your taxes on time every year.
-When this isn't possible, it's much more important to file on time or get an extension than to miss the payment date.
+When this isn't possible, it's important to get an extension and tax estimate to start paying toward.
 As long as you pay as much as you can with your return, you can minimize fees.

 At CSI Accounting & Payroll, our accountants are aware of tax law and deadline changes to help you avoid fees that you may have otherwise been unaware of.
 In the past, we've even been able to negotiate penalty forgiveness for clients who have had a good prior payment history.
 While we're on the topic of saving you money, we should also mention that our tax planning strategies will help you get the most out of your tax returns.

 If you have questions about if we can be the best option for your business, our professionals are here to help!
 We'll examine your situation and discuss what we can do for you.
 Click the button below for a free consultation.

 Not ready to have a conversation yet?
 That's okay!
 You should find out if CSI is a good fit for your business first!